-All logs, stumps, brush, wood, and refuse shall be disposed of away from University Grounds in an approved landfill.
+Collect all logs, stumps, brush, wood and refuse, and divert from the landfill for beneficial use (e.g., compost or mulch).
 On-site burning is prohibited.
-When buildings are to be removed, procedural requirements and approval are required prior to demolition.
-The Project Manager, through Space and Real Estate Management, shall have obtained required State approval.
-The University shall perform an asbestos and lead paint survey and the information shall be included in the construction documents.
+The Project Manager, via state permit application by Geospatial Engineering Services and in collaboration with the Office of the Architect and Real Estate, shall obtain required State approval for building removal.
+The University shall perform an asbestos and lead-based paint survey, and this information shall be included in the construction documents.